renato-macedo/100DaysOfCode/README.md

 ## Day 39/40/41/42
 continuing with Go, I started a course to see what microservices is all about, nothing strange until now

+## Day 43/44/45
+I decided to go back to the RN app and was able to reuse a lot of code from the web version, I'm almost done